-IMPORTANT: throughout the webform for SARE reporting, in fields where the option NA (not available) is provided, please make sure to distinguish correctly between:
+IMPORTANT: please make sure to distinguish correctly between:

 - "0" there was no activity for this reporting period for this type of blood or blood component. - "NA" data not available (there was activity for this type of blood or blood component, but information is not available/partial).
 "NA" does not mean Not Applicable in the SARE reporting webform.